MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/overview.md

 domain data that can be safely exposed through platform APIs.

-Pipelines are intentionally separated by responsibility so that different types of processing can evolve independently without affecting the entire system.
+Pipelines are intentionally separated by responsibility so that different types of processing evolve independently without affecting the entire system.

 At a high level, the system currently operates these main pipelines: